Crick in Neck Treatment and Causes

 There can be many causes relates to a crick in the neck.
 It usually occurs while performing daily activities improperly.

-Muscle spasms, which are the involuntary contractions of muscles, result due to extra pressure caused on the muscles of the neck.
 Awkward positions of head and neck while sleeping or sitting can lead to it.
 This in turn is because the vertebra shifts from its normal position temporarily.

 Sometimes the nerve is also pressed or strain is produced on the muscles of the neck making it stiff.
 It can move limitedly until the crick is healed.
 Overuse of muscles can also cause a crick in the neck.
 The wrong form during exercise, stretching, or weightlifting can result in it.